 In this preliminary round of experiments, the team found that, in the general condition, people more often used the generic-you to discuss general norms than when they were talking about personal preferences.
 So the generic-you was more likely to make an appearance when asked: “When should you wear a shirt?” than when asked: “When do you like to wear shirts?”

 Next, they asked participants to either write about a neutral life experience or a negative life event.
-They found that only 6 percent of the neutral group used the generic-you, but 56 percent of individuals in the negative group used the generic-you.
+They found that only 6 percent of the neutral group used the generic-you, but

 In a follow-up experiment, two groups of participants were asked to write about a personal negative experience.
 Additionally, one of the two groups was asked to write about what they could learn from this negative event.